 We the people and our patents

 By many measures, these efforts were successful.
-Patent application rates grew throughout the 19th and 20th centuries, and in 2014, the US issued over 300,000 patents on innovations ranging from photocopiers to solar panels.
+Patent application rates grew throughout the 19th and 20th centuries, and in 2017, the U.S. issued over 300,000 patents on innovations ranging from photocopies to solar panels.
 Indeed, many industries – from railroads to pharmaceuticals – have credited their success to the modern patent system.

 And this approach has also gone global, buoyed by international legal agreements designed to create a uniform patent regime that would make it easier for inventions to travel, for inventors to reap rewards across borders and for markets to become transnational.

 But the dynamics of the patent system have changed in recent decades.
-Public health activists have filed lawsuits stating that, rather than increasing access to technology, patents create monopolies that make good health unaffordable and inaccessible for many of us.
-In 2013, a coalition of patients, health care professionals and scientists challenged patents covering genes linked to breast and ovarian cancer at the US Supreme Court.
+Public health activists have filed lawsuits stating that, rather than increasing access to technology, patents create monopolies that make good health unaffordable and inaccessible for many.
+In 2013, a coalition of patients, health care professionals and scientists challenged patents covering genes linked to breast and ovarian cancer at the U.S. Supreme Court.
 They argued the patents had led to expensive and poor-quality genetic tests available only through one company: Myriad Genetics, the patent holder.